darrellgrant/reservation-app-UI/README.md

 # reservation-app-UI

-User Interface for application which allows guests to make, view, update and/or cancel dining reservations
+User Interface for application which allows guests to make, view, update and/or cancel dining reservations.